selwynpolit/d9book/book/caching.md

 **Detailed description with examples**

-In Drupal 8 there are several ways to specify which cache backend is used for a certain cache bin (e.g. the discovery cache bin or the render cache bin).
+In modern Drupal there are several ways to specify which cache backend is used for a certain cache bin (e.g. the discovery cache bin or the render cache bin).

 In Drupal, cache bins are defined as services and are tagged with name: cache.bin.
 Additionally, some cache bins specify a `default_backend` service within the tags.
 For example, the discovery cache bin from Drupal core defines a fast chained default backend: